Investment Opportunities in Brazil

 Currently, the Ceará Basin has four oil fields in production in shallow waters: Atum, Curimã, Espada, and Xaréu.
 These fields are important in confirming hydrocarbon generation in the marine portion of the basin.
 However, the focus of current exploration efforts has shifted towards deeper waters.
 Recent seismic data, both 2D and 3D, has identified compelling exploration opportunities across various stratigraphic intervals within the basin.

-There are 3 blocks available in the Open Acreage in this basin.
-Also, there is an additional stock of 42 blocks for future inclusion in the Open Acreage.
+There is one block available in the Open Acreage in this basin.
+Also, there is an additional stock of 21 blocks for future inclusion in the Open Acreage.

 - Offshore Potiguar Basin